Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Related sessions

-This song has been recorded during the following studio sessions
+This song was recorded during the following studio sessions:

 From Wikipedia:

 “Gimme Some Truth” (originally spelled “Give Me Some Truth”) is a protest song written and performed by John Lennon.
-It was first released on his 1971 album Imagine.
+It was first released on his 1971 album “Imagine.”
 “Gimme Some Truth” contains various political references emerging from the time it was written, during the latter years of the Vietnam War.
 Co-produced by Phil Spector, the recording includes a slide guitar solo played by George Harrison, Lennon’s former bandmate in the Beatles. […]

 Side Two starts with ‘Gimme Some Truth’ which is one I started a year or two back – probably in India.
 We wrote a lot there.
 It was an old lick that I had around a long time but I again changed the lyrics.
 I like the track because it sounds good but it didn’t get much attention, so it’s a personal track that I like the sound of.
 The guitars are good and the voice sounds nice and, you know, and it says whatever it says.
 George does a sharp solo with his steel finger (he’s not too proud of it, but I like it).